gbdev/gb-asm-tutorial/src/cheatsheet.md

 > **Note:** To wait until the vertical blank phase is finished, you would use a code-snippet like the one above.
 Except you would continue looping until `rLY` is **less than** 144 (when `cp 144` has no carry-over)
 ### How to turn on/off the LCD Display

 You can turn the LCD on and off by altering the most significant bit controls the state of the `rLCDC` register.
-Hardware.inc also has constants for altering that bit: `LCDCF_ON` and `LCDCF_OFF`.
+Hardware.inc also has constants for this: `LCDCF_ON` and `LCDCF_OFF`.

 **To turn the LCD on:**